itsvenu/Protein-contact-map/README.md

 the "structure prediction" of unknown sequence if its sequence has any similarity with already known structure's sequence.

-If two residues are with atmost 8 angstroms distance apart and having the sequence separation of atleast 4 residues, then the pair can be termed as a "Contact".
+If two residues are with at most 8 angstroms distance apart and having the sequence separation of atleast 4 residues, then the pair can be termed as a "Contact".

 Here in this script the default distance cut off is 8 angstroms and sequence separation is 4 residues (|i-j|>4).